 I’d heard so much talk about Stinking Bishop that I was starting to think it was some sort of novelty cheese.
 Dubbed ‘the stinkiest cheese in Britain’ in 2009, it seems to be the marmite of cheese-lovers – you either love it or hate it.
 My sister’s boyfriend adores it but the Other Half thinks it’s the devil’s work.
 Its appearance in a Wallace and Gromit film where it raised Wallace from the dead further cemented its reputation as a hardcore cheese.

-But I didn’t want to try a cheese just because it might be revolting (if one more person says to me, ‘Oh you should make Primula with Prawns your Fromage Friday, haha’ I might have to kneecap them.)
+I didn’t want to try a cheese just because it might be revolting (if one more person says to me, ‘Oh you should try Primula with Prawns, haha’ I might have to kneecap them.)
 I like a stinky cheese as much as the next cheese-freak but wasn’t sure I wanted to eat one purely based on its reputation as being disgusting.
 Let’s face it, I wouldn’t buy a bottle of wine because someone told me it tasted like tom-cat wee.

 But then I started to read about its producer, Charles Martell, and his lifetime passion for reviving and promoting the Gloucestershire cattle breed and he didn’t sound like the kind of man that would make a cheese for a laugh.
 So when I saw some innocently lurking on a market stall on a recent visit to my parents, I was torn.
 I was so much in two minds that I bought some goat’s cheese and walked round the town for a while but my mind kept returning to the squidgy pinkish wheel and so I found myself back with the jolly stallholder, asking for a slice of the Stinking Bishop.
 ‘I’ll double-bag it for you’ he said, without a trace of irony.
 I joked with him about having to get it back to London, whereupon he told me about a friend of his that had bought an entire wheel and left it in his car at Heathrow when he went on holiday.
 When he returned, it took nine professional steam cleans to get rid of the smell.
 I was a bit afraid by this point.